70g egg (keep the rest of egg to brush on top of the pie before you bake.)

 5. Repeat steps #3 and #4 twice more.
 The dough should be smooth by now.
 Chill it in plastic again for 30 min.

 6. Now make the filling : Beat the softened butter and sugar together until light and fluffy, add the beaten egg.
 Mix well.
-Stir in the almond powder and chestnut cream.
+Stir in the almond powder, heavy cream and instant coffee powder.
 Mix well to combine evenly.
 Set aside.

-8. Bake for 50 min.
-Then heat up to 200C degree and bake for another 10 mins or until nicely browned on top.
+10. Bake for 50 to 60 min until nicely browned on top.